Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Questions.md

 (Idea is for bluetooth - to be placed on the center of the bus - reduces the max distance - on the top of the bus - solves the gps problem - on separate battery supply - solves prob...)

 TEST TOMORROW WITH 2 PHONES - on on top of bus centre of roof & other inside the bus - whether you can send the bluetooth signal or not?

+Connectivity protocols:
+5.
+Lots of protocols...

+Some modern protocols - but tutorials will be limited.
+Keeping the time constraintin mind - maybe stick with basic Web API or so?

+So...REST - I'll get some hellp with?